vuejs/apollo/docs/guide/installation.md

 ## Apollo provider

-The provider holds the apollo client instances that can then be used by all the child components.
+The provider holds the Apollo client instances that can then be used by all the child components.
 Inject it into your components with `provide`:

 ```js
 const apolloProvider = new VueApollo({